 Procarbazine can lower blood cells that help your body fight infections and help your blood to clot.
 You may get an infection or bleed more easily.
 Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).

 What should I discuss with my healthcare provider before taking procarbazine (Matulane)?

 You should not take procarbazine if you are allergic to it, or if you have bone marrow suppression.

-Before you take procarbazine, tell your doctor if you have liver or kidney disease, low white or red blood cell counts, low platelet counts, fluid retention, or if you have received other cancer medications or radiation within the past 30 days.
+- if you have received other cancer medications or radiation within the past 30 days.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.